 If you’re not confident in your ability to successfully dispute a late payment on your own, there are several popular credit repair companies that can help you.

-The best credit repair firms have knowledgeable legal professionals on staff to help you out.
-They also help other negative items on your credit report.
+Credit repair firms have knowledgeable legal professionals on staff to help you out.
+They also help with other negative listings on your credit report.

 It’s easy to call for a free consultation just to get an idea of cost and the services they’ll provide you with.
 Working with a pro is a great idea if you’re short on time, unsure of your own abilities in disputing, and have some buffer room in your budget for this short-term expense.